Effective Network and Micro-Segmentation Solutions

 What is Network and Micro-Segmentation?

-The aim of network and micro-segmentation is to apply Zero Trust security controls around the individual IT service workloads.
+The aim of both network- as well as micro-segmentation is to be able apply Zero Trust security controls around the workloads of individual IT services.

-Managing controls at a micro level, prevents unauthorised lateral movements between servers – only explicitly permitted flows are allowed.
-As a result, if a breach does occur, the initial compromised device has limited access to other devices and is restricted from lateral movement exploration.
+By managing controls at the micro level, you prevent any unauthorised lateral movements between users and servers – and only flows that are explicitly permitted are allowed.
+Because of this, if a breach occurs, the initial compromised device has only limited access to any other devices and it is restricted from any lateral movement exploration.

-Although network and micro segmentation are effective in dissuading threats, they are more efficient when layered with other security measures.
-Commonly referred to as “Defence in Depth.”
+Although network and micro segmentation are vital in dissuading any threats, they are even more efficient when they are layered with additional security measures.
+This is generally known as “Defence in Depth.”